chrk123/AirQuality/README.md

 # AirQuality

 An arduino project that aims to construct an air quality monitoring system based on three different hardware sensors.
+Data is visualized using a small OLED display.

 ## Sensirion SCD41